Squarespace Stores: Key Elements to Success

 The most important thing about your Squarespace store design is clarity.
 Visitors should land on your site and immediately understand what you sell, how to find it, and how to buy it.
 Cluttered layouts, distracting animations, and walls of text all push buyers away.

 Squarespace offers dozens of eCommerce templates.
-Pick one that gives your products room to breathe - large images, clean backgrounds, and minimal distractions.
+Pick one that gives your products room to breathe, large images, clean backgrounds, and minimal distractions.
 Keep in mind that you cannot switch templates once your site is live, so take time choosing the right one from the start.

 For businesses looking to match their template to their industry, exploring Squarespace Templates for Business and Services can help you find options tailored to service-oriented sectors.